North American Indigenous Games

 The North American Indigenous Games is a multi-sport event involving indigenous North American athletes staged intermittently since 1990.
-The Games are governed by the North American Indigenous Games Council, a 26-member council of representatives from 13 provinces and territories in Canada and 13 regions in the United States.
+The games are governed by the North American Indigenous Games Council, a 26-member council of representatives from 13 provinces and territories in Canada and 13 regions in the United States.

 History

-The dream to hold a games for the indigenous peoples of North America began in the 1970s.

 In 1971, the Native Summer Games held in Enoch, Alberta, Canada drew 3,000 participants competing in 13 sports and many cultural events.

 In 1973, the Western Canada Native Winter Games were held on the Blood Reserve in Kainai, Alberta, Canada.

 In 1975, a meeting of the National Indian Athletic Association was held in Reno, Nevada, where it was decided to organize games for indigenous peoples.
-John Fletcher, a Peigan from Edmonton, Alberta, Canada, and Willie Littlechild, a Cree of the Ermineskin Tribe at Hobbema, Alberta, Canada, attended; John Fletcher is credited for his support in the decision to have the games, as presented by Mr. Littlechild, based on the above success.
+John Fletcher, a Peigan from Edmonton, Alberta, Canada, and Willie Littlechild, a Cree of the Ermineskin Tribe at Hobbema, Alberta, Canada, attended; John Fletcher is credited for his support towards having the games, as presented by Mr. Littlechild.

-In 1977, the dream to host large-scale indigenous games took another step forward in Sweden at the Annual Assembly of the World Council of Indigenous Peoples.
+In 1977, the idea to host large-scale indigenous games took another step forward in Sweden at the Annual Assembly of the World Council of Indigenous Peoples.
 Willie Littlechild presented the motion to host international indigenous games.
 It was unanimously passed.
-A Brazilian elder was so moved, he presented Willie Littlechild with a war arrow representing peace in his tribe.
+A Brazilian elder was reportedly so moved by this that he presented Willie Littlechild with a war arrow representing peace in his tribe.
 Advising it be pointed to the ground, this arrow would direct anything evil toward the underground.
 It is now part of the sacred ceremonial run.

-The vision: to improve the quality of life for indigenous peoples by supporting self-determined sports and cultural activities which encourage equal access to participation in the social / cultural / spiritual fabric of the community in which they reside and which respects Indigenous distinctiveness.
+The goal of the games was to improve the quality of life for indigenous peoples by supporting self-determined sports and cultural activities.